skypjack/entt/docs/md/meta.md

   entt::meta<my_type>().data<entt::value_list<&from_int, &from_string>, &my_type::data_member>("member"_hs);
   ```

-  Refer to the inline documentation for all the details.

 * _Member functions_.
-Both real member functions of the underlying type and free
+Meta member functions are actual member functions of the
-  functions can be attached to a meta type.
+  underlying type but also plain free functions.
 From the point of view of the
-  client, all the functions associated with the reflected type will appear as if
+  client, all the functions associated with the reflected type appear as if they
-  they were part of the type itself.<br/>
+  were part of the type itself:
-  Use the `func` member function for this purpose:

   ```cpp
   entt::meta<my_type>()